que-son-y-como-usar-controlers-aspnet

 API controllers are more common in modern applications that return data.

-In contrast, MVC controllers are for MVC projects (logic) that are somewhat outdated today.
+On the other hand, MVC Controllers are for MVC projects (logically) which are somewhat outdated nowadays.

 var builder = WebApplication.CreateBuilder(args);